 Action Point: Following Colin’s lead, the Commission approved the change of TUL550 from Service to the Marginalized to Service Among the Marginalized.

 2. Common course components.
 In order to work together effectively in relation to the MATUL, we need a level of curricular commonality that also allows for school-specific variation.
 We have agreed to share common (a) course titles and (b) course descriptions.
 Rich proposed that we also share 4-6 “global” course outcomes.
-[Viv: not sure if this was approved by group; I think so.]
+[Viv: not sure if this was approved by group; I think so.
+Yes]

 Action Point: All proposed changes to course titles and descriptions, and the rationale for each, should be brought to the Commission for everyone’s learning.
 Each school can work on create and share a set of 4-6 global course outcomes for each course they teach.
 Care must be taken to write outcomes that conform to globally-accepted standards: